Lampjaw/Weatherman/README.md

 `?w <location>` Returns the current conditions for a location
 `?wf <location>` Returns the five day forecast for a location
 `?sethome` Sets a home location so if you just type `?w` or `?wf` without any additional input it defaults to your home.
 `?setprefix` Only server admins can use this one.
 Sets the prefix for your Discord server.
 Defaults to `?`
+`?commands` Get the list of commands
+`?stats` Show some basic bot statistics
+`?invite` Get an invite link to spread the love!

 All commands can also be used with `@Weatherman` instead of the prefix.